karimarttila/clojure/webstore-demo/replicant-nexus-datascript-webstore/README.md

 In that previous exercise I built a custom dispatch system and used a Clojure Atom as my application store for storing the state of the frontend application.
 In this new exercise I use [Nexus](https://github.com/cjohansen/nexus) to do the heavy-lifting for creating the dispatch system, and instead of storing the application store in a Clojure Atom, I use [Datascript](https://github.com/tonsky/datascript).

-So, only the frontend code is new / has been refactored to use Nexus and Datascript.
-The backend code and tooling is mostly the same as in the previous exercise (just bumped the newest library versions for the backend as well).
+Only the frontend code is new / has been refactored to use Nexus and Datascript.
+The backend code and tooling is the same as in the previous exercise (just bumped the newest library versions for the backend as well).

-I wrote a short blog post related to the experiences when creating this winter vacation Clojure exercise: [TODO](TODO).
+I wrote a short blog post related to the experiences when creating this winter vacation Clojure exercise: [Clojure Fullstack Exercise Using Replicant, Nexus and Datascript](https://www.karimarttila.fi/clojurescript/2025/12/31/clojurescript-with-replicant-nexus-datascript.html).
+Mostly just a copy-paste from this README.

 ## Reference Material